Audiobook: 1970 to 1996

 By 1984, there were eleven audiobook publishing companies, they included Caedmon, Metacom, Newman Communications, Recorded Books, Brilliance and Books on Tape.
 The companies were small, the largest had a catalog of 200 titles.
-Some abridged titles were being sold in bookstores, such as Walden Books, but had negligible sales figures, many were sold by mail-order subscription or through libraries.
+Some abridged titles were being sold in bookstores, such as Waldenbooks, but had negligible sales figures, many were sold by mail-order subscription or through libraries.
 However, in 1984, Brilliance Audio invented a technique for recording twice as much on the same cassette thus allowing for affordable unabridged editions.
 The technique involved recording on each of the two channels of each stereo track.
 This opened the market to new opportunities and by September 1985, Publishers Weekly identified twenty-one audiobook publishers.
 These included new major publishers such as Harper and Row, Random House, and Warner Communications.

 1986 has been identified as the turning point in the industry, when it matured from an experimental curiosity.
 A number of events happened: the Audio Publishers Association, a professional non-profit trade association, was established by publishers who joined to promote awareness of spoken word audio and provide industry statistic.
 Time-Life began offering members audiobooks.
 Book-of-the-Month club began offering audiobooks to its members, as did the Literary Guild.
 Other clubs such as the History Book Club, Get Rich Club, Nostalgia Book Club, Scholastic club for children all began offering audiobooks.
 Publishers began releasing religious and inspirational titles in Christian bookstores.
 By May 1987, Publishers Weekly initiated a regular column to cover the industry.
 By the end of 1987, the audiobook market was estimated to be a $200 million market, and audiobooks on cassette were being sold in 75% of regional and independent bookstores surveyed by Publishers Weekly.
 By August 1988 there were forty audiobook publishers, about four times as many as in 1984.

 By the middle of the 1990s, the audio publishing business grew to 1.5 billion dollars a year in retail value.
 In 1996, the Audio Publishers Association established the Audie Awards for audiobooks, which is equivalent to the Oscar for the audiobook industry.
 The nominees are announced each year by February.
 The winners are announced at a gala banquet in May, usually in conjunction with BookExpo America.